longbowou/Open-Frontend/README.md

 # Open

 A sleek, serverless app offering seamless login, registration, and profile updates with image uploads.
-Powered by AWS Lambda, Cognito, and S3, it provides a modern, scalable solution with zero server maintenance—perfect for rapid, secure user management.
+Powered by AWS Api Gateway, AWS Lambda, S3, DynamoDB, and CloudFront, it provides a modern, scalable solution with zero server maintenance—perfect for rapid, secure user management.

 ## Description